RSDSanchez/KC_Node/README.md

 ```

-To start the application run:
+To start the application for production run:
-For productio:

 ```shell
 npm start
 ```

-For development:
+To start the application for development run:

 ```shell
 npm run dev
 ```

 The API is securized with JWT.
 You can use the test user:

 email: user@example.com

 password: 1234

 ## EndPoints